 What to do on your October visit to Iceland

-In October, a visit to Iceland is often the last chance to enjoy many nature outings before the cold weather truly hits.
-Thorsmork, or the Valley of Thor, cuts between two glaciers, so you may not want to drive through this rugged terrain yourself.
-But there is a four-wheel-drive bus service from central Reykjavik until mid-October that allows you to enjoy the gorgeous colors of the southern highlands.
-Another popular summer outing still available is the boat tours of Jökulsárlón glacier lagoon, where you can catch a glimpse of the black sands under the white snow and ice.
+In October, visiting Iceland is often the last chance to enjoy many nature outings before the cold weather hits.
+A popular summer outing still available is the boat tours of the Jökulsárlón glacier lagoon, where you can glimpse the black sands under the white snow and ice.
 And maybe even a seal or three!

 Best things to do in Reykjavik in October

 John Lennon fans will want your visit to Reykjavik to include October 9.
 That’s when the Imagine Peace Tower on Videy Island lights up till dawn to celebrate his birthday.
-A trip to the island during the day is worthwhile too — there are lovely hiking trails and ancient ruins to explore.
+A trip to the island during the day is worthwhile, too — there are lovely hiking trails and ancient ruins to explore.
 Or you can make your way to the Old Harbor area around sunset.
-Plan for sunrise and then stick around for some whale watching!
+Plan for sunrise, and then stick around for some whale watching!
+You can also get a combo tour of a Reykjavik Walking tour and Whale Watching!
 Your Friends in Reykjavik can show you around and give you tips on when is the best time and places to spot them.
 Or you can try our private walking tours of Reykjavik and make sure we cover your experience checklist.

-Our favorite foods for visiting Reykjavik in October
+Our favourite foods for visiting Reykjavik in October

 We love to eat in Iceland, and we love to make sure our visitors are well-fed!
 Freshly caught fish and seafood are available in October, like all months in Iceland, so make sure to sample some Plokkfiskur.
-This hearty fish stew swimming with cod, haddock, or halibut and rich in potatoes, onions, butter, and milk.
-And for a sweet start to your day (or whenever your sweet tooth calls!), try a Kleinur.
-Our donuts are twisted, fried in oil, and spiced just right with cardamom, cinnamon, and nutmeg.
-You will get a chance to taste these and more on our food lover’s walking tours of Reykjavik!
+This hearty fish stew is swimming with cod, haddock, or halibut and is rich in potatoes, onions, butter, and milk.
+And for a sweet start to your day (or whenever your sweet tooth calls!), try Kleinur.
+The Icelandic doughnuts are twisted, fried in oil, and spiced just right with cardamom, cinnamon, and nutmeg.
+You will get a chance to taste these and more on our food lover‘s walking tours of Reykjavik!

 Weather in Iceland in October

 The temperatures in October range from 0°C (32°F) to 10°C (50°F).
-That might sound quite low, but the cold in Iceland isn’t…well, that cold!
-As long as there is no windchill, 10°C is actually quite nice.
+That might sound relatively low, but the cold in Iceland isn’t…well, that cold!
+As long as there is no windchill, 10°C is quite lovely.
 You might even see some locals in t-shirts, but I would not recommend it unless you come from a cold climate too!
 There might be some rain and wind during your trip, so best to be prepared when you’re packing.
-The days are starting to get shorter as we head towards winter, but nothing too drastic until you get to the end of the month with around eight hours of daylight.
+The days are getting shorter as we head towards winter, but nothing too drastic until you reach the end of the month with around eight hours of daylight.